Car Insurance in West Virginia

 - Each subsequent offense will result in a longer suspension period.

-Providing false insurance information can result in:
+Providing false insurance information will result in:

 - A mandatory driver's license suspension of 90 days.